I'll See You in My Dreams (1924 song)

 The song was also recorded by Django Reinhardt and the Quintet of the Hot Club of France, and inspired Merle Travis to record it as a guitar instrumental.
 Many other guitarists, including Chet Atkins and Thom Bresh, followed in Travis's footsteps.
 Michel Lelong, a French guitarist, published the first tablature of Travis's arrangement for the American publisher/guitarist Stefan Grossman's Guitar Workshop during the 1980s, following by Thom Bresh (Merle Travis's son) for Homespun Tapes, and Marcel Dadi for Stefan Grossman's Guitar Workshop.

-It was recorded by Mario Lanza on his Coca-Cola Show of 1951-2 and is available on a compilation album mastered from those same shows, and featuring the same title, I'll See You in My Dreams, released by BMG in 1998.
+It was recorded by Mario Lanza on his Coca-Cola Show of 1951-52 and is available on a compilation album mastered from those same shows, and featuring the same title, I'll See You in My Dreams, released by BMG in 1998.

 Pat Boone version

-The most recent version of "I'll See You in My Dreams" to become a chart hit is by Pat Boone.
-It is the title track of his 1962 LP.
-The song peaked at number 32 on the Billboard Hot 100 and number nine on the Adult Contemporary chart.
+The most recent version of "I'll See You in My Dreams" to become a chart hit was by Pat Boone, and was the title track of his 1962 LP.
+The single peaked at number 32 on the Billboard Hot 100 and number nine on the Adult Contemporary chart.
 It also became a hit in the United Kingdom, where it reached number 27 on the UK Singles Chart.

 The record's B-side, "Pictures in the Fire," charted concurrently with "I'll See You in My Dreams," reaching number 77 on the U.S. Billboard Hot 100, number 63 on Cash Box, and number 15 on the Adult Contemporary chart.